 Subsidized Expansion by Qatar, Etihad and Emirates Threatens U.S. Airline Jobs

 The three carriers’ routes to the U.S. have not meaningfully increased passenger traffic; they only serve to displace U.S. airline market share and shift good U.S. aviation jobs overseas.
-In fact, every daily international roundtrip flight lost by U.S. carriers because of this subsidized competition equals a net loss of more than 800 U.S. jobs.
+In fact, every daily international roundtrip flight lost by U.S. carriers because of this subsidized competition equals a net loss of more than 1,500 U.S. jobs.
+Overall, 1.2 million U.S. jobs are supported by American, Delta and United and these jobs are under attack by subsidized service by the Gulf carriers.

 America Deserves Fair Competition and Open Skies